devsecblueprint/devsecblueprint/docs/blueprint/ssdlc-and-sdlc.md

 sidebar_position: 2
 ---

+Author: [Damien Burks]

 ## Overview

+Now that we've covered Application Security, and you're familiar with key concepts of Application Security, let's dive into the Software Development Life Cycle and Secure Software Development Life Cycle.

 One of the most critical building blocks is the **Secure Software Development Life Cycle (Secure SDLC)**.
 By establishing a strong understanding of Secure SDLC, you will be better equipped to comprehend how security is integrated throughout the development lifecycle.